Package {ggforestplotR}

 estimate_label

 Header label for the estimate column.
+Defaults to the model-derived label when available.

 p_header